A Unified Non-Strict Finsler Lemma: Introduction

-The main contribution of this paper is a non-strict Finsler's lemma (NSFL) that is \emph{general} in the sense that it applies to any symmetric matrices $M$ and $N$, for which it provides necessary and sufficient conditions for the feasibility of~\ref{item:NS1}, and generalizes both Lemma~\ref{lem:sfl} and~\ref{lem:indef-fl}.
-The key challenge in doing so is to devise an additional condition that \begin{enumerate*}[label=$(\roman*)$] \item together with~\ref{item:NS2} implies feasibility of~\ref{item:NS1}, and \item is itself implied by feasibility of~\ref{item:NS1}.\end{enumerate*} To establish that our main contribution truly generalizes the SFL and Lemma~\ref{lem:indef-fl}, we show that both are implied by the NSFL.
-Moreover, to further illustrate usefulness of our results, we apply the NSFL to obtain a closed-form solution to a particular instance of the non-strict projection lemma, and to prove a matrix Finsler's lemma.
-A similar matrix Finsler's lemma has recently been found useful in (direct) data-driven control, in particular, of Lur'e systems or using noisy data, see, e.g.,~\cite{vanWaarde2021,vanWaarde2023b}.
+The main contribution of this paper is a \emph{unified} non-strict Finsler lemma (NSFL) that is \emph{general} in the sense that it encompasses all existing results and applies to any symmetric matrices $M$ and $N$, for which it provides necessary and sufficient conditions for the feasibility of the non-strict version of~\ref{item:S1}.
+The key challenge in doing so is to devise an additional condition that \begin{enumerate*}[label=$(\roman*)$] \item together with the non-strict version of~\ref{item:S2} implies feasibility of the non-strict version of~\ref{item:S1}, and \item is itself implied by feasibility of the non-strict version of~\ref{item:S1}.\end{enumerate*} Interestingly, the non-strict projection lemma~\cite[Thm.~1]{Meijer2024-nspl} also features such a condition, which serves as inspiration for our non-strict Finsler lemma.
+To establish that our main contribution truly generalizes the SFL, we show that this additional condition is trivially satisfied when~\ref{item:S2} holds.
+We also investigate how our unified non-strict Finsler lemma relates to several important existing results, and, in fact, we show that these existing results are special cases of our result.
+To further illustrate the usefulness of our results, we apply the NSFL to obtain a structured solution to a particular instance of the non-strict projection lemma~\cite{Meijer2024-nspl}.
+Additionally, we derive a more general version of the matrix Finsler's lemma in~\cite{vanWaarde2021} using the NSFL, and illustrate that our results are less conservative compared to those in~\cite{vanWaarde2021}.
+We envision that our results may be used to reduce conservatism in other contexts where non-strict inequalities are used.

 The remainder of this paper is organized as follows.
-Section~\ref{sec:prelim} introduces some relevant notation.
-In Section~\ref{sec:main}, we present the non-strict Finsler's lemma which constitutes the main contribution in this paper.
+Section~\ref{sec:summary} gives a short survey of existing non-strict extensions of Finsler's lemma for specific cases.
+In Section~\ref{sec:mainresult}, we present our (unified) non-strict Finsler lemma.
 We showcase several applications of the non-strict Finsler's lemma in Section~\ref{sec:applications}.
 Finally, we provide some conclusions in Section~\ref{sec:conclusions} and all proofs can be found in the Appendix.